A Dallas Cowboys football blog

 Should Dallas Cowboys Target Free Agent TE Austin Hooper?

-On the offensive side of the football, the have few needs to address.
-It's expected that they'll reach agreements with and .
-There's a strong possibility that slot receiver Randall Cobb is back thanks to his connection with Dak Prescott and new .
-The will return all five starters from a year ago and have really good depth in place.
+On the offensive side of the football, the Dallas Cowboys have few needs to address.
+It’s expected that they’ll reach agreements with Quarterback Dak Prescott and Wide Receiver Amari Cooper.
+There’s a strong possibility that slot receiver Randall Cobb is back thanks to his connection with Dak Prescott and new Head Coach Mike McCarthy.
+The offensive line will return all five starters from a year ago and have really good depth in place.

-All that's left is the position.
+All that’s left is the tight end position.

-With Jason Witten expected to be looking for a new team in 2020, there's potential that the Dallas Cowboys could be in the tight end market either in or the draft.
+With Jason Witten expected to be looking for a new team in 2020, there’s potential that the Dallas Cowboys could be in the tight end market either in free agency or the draft.
 Currently, only Dalton Schultz is under contract, though Blake Jarwin is a restricted free agent.
 Per a report yesterday, Jarwin and the Cowboys have begun talks on a contract extension that would keep him with the team.

 Blake Jarwin isn’t a perfect tight end, but he should have and could have been on the field more in 2019.
 If the Cowboys don’t make any moves this offseason to upgrade at that position, he will be the starter come September.
 And while his blocking is a work in progress, there’s no denying he’s a dynamic weapon in the passing game.